SergSm/py-1c-different-bases-cost-alignment/README.md

 # py-1c-different-bases-cost-alignment
-* The practical sense of the scipt is to make products between 2 databases have the same cost
+* The practical sense of the scipt is to make products between 2 databases to have the same cost
- * 1'st database one is used for operational accounting
+ * 1'st database is used for operational accounting
  * 2'nd database is used for accounting and taxes.
 It also has the correct accounting costs.